qygoh/DataArcadeTournament/DataArcade_2021/readme.md

 - **Tableau Submission_WGS84.twbx** : The output of the project, a Tableau story that showcases the data we have scraped and the analysis
 - **SCRAPERS** : oh boy did we build many scrapers
 - **all data processing ipynbs** : oh boy did we build many cleaning ipynbs

-## Data Cleaning and Processing

-//to be edited further//

-- How many sets of data collected
-- Work allocation
-- highlights from the data processing.